Snaacky/diamond/README.md

     * Fix: The terminal or interpreter must be ran with administrator privileges.

 * Issue: `AttributeError: 'NoneType' object has no attribute` or any other Python error.
-    * Fix: Make sure you are running at least Python 3.5 (future versions may have breaking issues), have installed the correct versions of the required modules from requirements.txt, and have updated the offsets to the latest version of CS:GO.
+    * Fix: Make sure you are running at least Python 3.5 (earlier versions are unsupported, future versions may have breaking issues), have installed the correct versions of the required modules from requirements.txt, and have updated the offsets to the latest version of CS:GO.
+Very rarely this issue can be caused by a major gane update but it's only happened twice before.

 ## Requirements
 * Windows (minimum Vista, recommended 7/8.1/10)